biancalautaru/Sorting-Algorithms-Comparison/README.md

 # 📌 Sorting Algorithms Comparison
 *(project by Lăutaru Bianca-Maria and Cocu Matei-Iulian)*

-The following **C++ implementation** provides six different approaches for sorting various types of numerical vectors, alongside a source file that implements the **generation of the numbers** used.
+The following **C++ implementation** provides a few different approaches on sorting various types of numerical vectors, alongside a source file that implements the **generation of the numbers** used.

 ---